raplab/ZORG/README.txt

-ZORG
+﻿ZORG
-Rhinoscript: Convert and send Jobs to Zuend Cutting Machines using Rhino V5
+Rhinoscript: Convert and stream Jobs to Zuend Cutting Machines using HPGL from Rhino V5 instead of using PLT files

 Copyright (C) 2013  Daniel Bachmann, Alessandro Tellini